Corbelli/dqn-pytorch/README.md

 # Sumary

-The code structure builds from the Nature DQN, and incrementally implements 3 modifications, in order: Double Q Learning, Duelling Networks and Prioritized Experience Replay.
+The code structure builds from the Nature DQN, and incrementally implements 3 modifications, in order: Double Q Learning, Dueling Networks and Prioritized Experience Replay.
 The articles for each one of these implementations can be found at

 - DQN [[1]](#references)
 - Double DQN [[2]](#references)